riderjensen/usabilityTesting/README.md

 ## Broken List

 * 404 page when we hit too many redirects
-* Sometimes page directs too soon and the file isnt ready, we have a timeout set but need a better way to do it
+* Sometimes page directs too soon and the file isnt ready, we have a timeout set but need a better way to do it like passing a var into siteRouter or do a loading icon until its ready
 * CSS links are broken when in a subfolder but not using a relative path - Scrapper issue

 ## Untested